Bible Prophecy in Chronology series (post #18)

 So, does this mean that no Roman Catholic is saved?
 I didn’t say that.
 I am of the opinion that there is enough of biblical Christianity in Catholic teaching for an individual to have a “born again” experience if that individual will place his or her belief in Christ alone for salvation.
 Consequently, I think there are some authentic Christians within the ranks of Catholicism who tragically are spending their lives bogged down in a religious system that is half Christian and half Babylonian idolatry.

 But let me be clear: The fact that there is a “Mystery Babylon” in the tribulation period proves conclusively that there will be millions of Catholics left on earth after the Rapture.
 I don’t say that with any joy, mind you, but I do say it.
 This is a stark reminder that born again Christians should not compromise with the Roman Catholic church, let alone give it the vaunted place of religious preeminence that it craves and demands.
-I’m not anti Catholic, but I am anti Catholicism.
-And the assertion that the Roman Catholic church is the “true church” is just plain wrong.
+And as for the assertion that the Roman Catholic church is the “true church,” well, that is just plain wrong.